vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 docker compose -f zipkin-compose.yml up
 ```

 On the application side, create a properties file called `application-zipkin.properties` and store it in `src/main/resources`.
-This properties file is bound to the profile "rest" as its purpose is to set the URL for Zipkin connectivity as well as opt-in for HTTP/REST trace sending.
+This properties file is bound to the profile "rest" as its purpose is to set the URL for Zipkin connectivity as well as opt-in for HTTP/REST trace transport.

 application-rest.properties:
 ```properties